Dynamic scheduling in a partially fluid, partially lossy queueing system: Sample path coupling and SFJ limit

-Now, holding the occupancy of the tolerant queue frozen at~$j,$ via sample path coupling, the occupancy process of the eager class at scale $\mue$ can be viewed as a $\mue$-time-scaled (or fast-forwarded) version of occupancy process at scale~1; see \cite{ANOR} for more details.
-In particular if $A_{\i, k}^{\mu_\i}$ and $B_{\i, k}^{\mu_\i}$ are respectively the $k$-th inter-arrival time and $k$-job size of eager class (for easier notations, $j$ is suppressed) under sub-policy $j$, then they are related sample path wise to the $\mu_\i = 1$ system as below:
+An immediate consequence of \eqref{eq:sample_path_job_ia_coupling} is that the occupancy process of the eager class at scale $\mue$ can be viewed as a $\mue$-time-scaled (or fast-forwarded) version of occupancy process at scale~1; see \cite{ANOR} for more details.
+In particular, let $\B_{j,k}^\mue$ and $\S_{j,k}^\mue$ denote the length of the $k$th $\i$-busy cycle (the interval between the start of two successive $\i$-busy periods), and total service available for the $\t$-class during the $k$th $\i$-busy cycle, respectively, when tolerant queue occupancy equals $j.$ It now follows that

+\ignore{Now, holding the occupancy of the tolerant queue frozen at~$j,$ via sample path coupling, the occupancy process of the eager class at scale $\mue$ can be viewed as a $\mue$-time-scaled (or fast-forwarded) version of occupancy process at scale~1; see \cite{ANOR} for more details.
 This type of sample path-wise coupling allows us to derive almost sure results.
 With this construction, it is easy to see for any sub-policy $j$ (when both processes are not interrupted by $\t$-transitions due to assumption {\bf A}.3) that

-In the following, for simplicity, we also denote $\B_j^1$ and $\S_j^1$ as $\B_j$ and $\S_j,$ respectively.
+In the following, for simplicity, we also denote $\B_j^1$ and $\S_j^1$ as $\B_j$ and $\S_j,$ respectively.}